Create New Content Using Your Facebook Memories

 Specifically look for anything that may have been related to business.
 Or, anything that sounded more like you taking out your dirty laundry …

-We all have them — some of us more recent than others.
+We all have them — some of us more recent than others, right?

-However, this is a great way for you to gauge how far you’ve come, right?
-Let us give you an example on how to take those ‘scary’ posts, and repurpose them for today’s use.
+However, this is a great way for you to review how far you’ve come.
+Let me give you an example on how to take those ‘scary’ posts, and repurpose them for today’s use.

 ‘I only need 3 more people to join me in this AMAZING business before I hit my next rank!!!
 That means, there are 3 people who GET to do business with me.
 Don’t you want to quit your job????
 We are all going to make so much $$$$!!!!!!’